merry7cherry/Flow-Matching-trajectory-visualization/README.md

    ```

    Images for the 1D and 2D experiments will be saved under the `outputs/` directory.
 The script trains the flow matching,
-   rectified flow, variational flow matching, and variational mean flow baselines so you will find companion figures labelled
+   rectified flow, variational flow matching, variational mean flow, and the modified variational mean flow baselines so you will
-   `flow_matching`, `rectified_flow`, `variational_flow`, and `variational_mean_flow` for each dataset.
-Use the following optional
+   find companion figures labelled `flow_matching`, `rectified_flow`, `variational_flow`, `variational_mean_flow`, and
-   flags to tune the variational flow experiments:
+   `variational_modified_mean_flow` for each dataset.
+Use the following optional flags to tune the variational flow experiments:

    - `--variational-latent-dim`: dimensionality of the latent code sampled from the VAE prior (default: 8)
    - `--variational-kl-weight`: weight for the KL divergence between encoder posterior and standard normal prior (default: 1.0)